-The final ranking has been sorted with the following criteria: Evidence of the college gaining a significant increase in funding, evidence of the college investing to increase its future government funding, proof of the funding going into innovative programs, and aggregated ranking/number of mentions on the methodology sources.
+The final ranking has been sorted with the following criteria: Evidence of the college gaining a significant increase in funding, evidence of the college investing to increase its future funding, proof of the funding going into innovative programs, and aggregated ranking/number of mentions on the methodology sources.

 Our ranking, from 30 to one, is here:

 30. Diné College